gamemann/csharp-websockets-chat/README.md

 ## Notes
 * This project is still a work in progress.
 I have not yet tested SSL.
 * Only one connection to the listen server is supported at the moment.
 New connections will override the previous connection.
 However, I may add support for multiple connections in the future when I have more time.
+* There are some code that can definitely be improved on/organized better.

 ## Credits
 * [Christian Deacon](https://github.com/gamemann)